Sharukh666/Sharukh./README.md

 # Sharukh.
-Projects and Assignments of 92R
+Projects and Assignments of 92R batch